-I'm Madelaine.
-The Director of The Rita Project.
-This venture is the exciting culmination of many years of working in several industries paired with somewhat ‘interesting’ life experiences that have brought me to this point.
+The Rita Project is the exciting culmination of many years of working in several industries paired with challenging life experiences that have brought me to creating this community interest company.

 Throughout my childhood, aside from my plans to be a RAF pilot, I was determined to work in theatre and/or TV.
 My Dad was a sound recordist and I was often on set with him lapping up the experience and dreaming of my own career.

 Post GCSE's I spent a couple of summers with The National Youth Theatre as a Stage Manager and studying a Performing Arts Diploma before dipping my toe in freelance theatre work.
 Somewhere amongst all this flouncing around, I had a met a guy.
 To cut a long story short after 10 years I had three kids, several house moves and a restraining order against him.
 Safe to say my career hopes had faded somewhat and I changed my plans.

 Between 2000 to 2010, I glided into different opportunities as they arose.
 We moved to South Africa in 2004 where I worked as a restaurant manager, from there it was into events, marketing, back into events, social media management and then taking a break whilst I needed to sort the serious break up of a relationship, restraining orders, child protection conferences, court hearings and everything else in between.

 It was in 2012, that I finally felt like the dust had settled.
 I soon realised I had a new set of skills and an unrelenting urge to change the perception of Domestic Abuse.
 That winter, Sussex Police invited me to speak at the ‘Operation Cranberry’ press conference.
 Highlighting their efforts to tackle Domestic Abuse over the Christmas period, it was my first experience of ‘sharing my story’.
 The footage was broadcast during the 6 o’clock news and I was inundated with friends and strangers thanking me for speaking out & commending my bravery.